phamsonit/UV_prediction/README.md

 	probability  : 0.9549850424353914

-Based on the results, we can see that the final UV resistance of samples 2, 3 and 5 satisfy the intervals with the probabilities of 95%, 90% and 76%, respectively.
-Whereas, the the final UV resistance of samples 1 and 4 are predicted as failed.
-The best coating mix is the sample 2.
+Based on the results, we can see that the UV resistance test results of samples 2, 3 and 5 satisfy the intervals with the probabilities of 95%, 90% and 76% respectively.
+Whereas, the UV resistance test results of samples 1 and 4 are predicted 'failed test'.
+The best coating mix is the sample 2 because it has the highest probability.